Meggitt: 1980–1999

-During 1983, Nigel McCorkell and Ken Coates, together with 3i Group, took control of Meggitt via a management buy-in.
+During 1983, Nigel McCorkell and Ken Coates, together with 3i, took control of Meggitt via a management buyout.
 The new management team soon embarked on a series of acquisitions, aimed at increasing the business' geographical diversity to become an international engineering company; it focused on speciality sectors within fields such as aerospace, controls, electronics and energy.
 During 1985, Meggitt Holdings acquired London-based avionics specialist Negretti and Zambra.
 In 1986, the company bought the engineering interest Bestobell, which had historically focused on aviation air ducting and sealing solutions.

 Following the appointment of Michael Stacey as the CEO of Meggitt Holdings in 1990, the company was reorganised to focus its efforts around three core markets: aerospace, defence systems and electronics.
 Further acquisitions were conducted during the 1990s.
 In 1992, Meggitt acquired sensor specialist firm Endevco, specialists in sensors for test and measurement applications.
 During 1998, engine diagnostics specialist Vibro-Meter was also acquired to improve the company's portfolio of condition monitoring capabilities.
 In the following year, Californian aviation aftermarket support firm Whittaker Corporation was also acquired by Meggitt for $380m.

 During July 1997, Meggitt received their first contract from American commercial airline manufacturer Boeing to provide solid-state clocks for the Boeing 737; separately, it was contracted to provide the secondary flight display system for the Lockheed Martin F-35 Lightning II.
 That same year Spanish aviation company CASA appointed it to supply the air ducting system for its new C-295 utility transport aircraft.
 In 1998, Raytheon Aircraft awarded the company a contract to supply solid state altimeters and secondary flight display systems for numerous business aircraft, including the Beech King Air, Beech 1900D, Hawker 800XP and Hawker Horizon, in its lineup.
 Later that year, Boeing announced that Meggitt would be its sole supplier of solid-state electronic standby instrumentation for all of its airlines.